University of Michigan | School of Information User Experience Capstone Project

 Findings

-We found that most volunteer recruitment occurs on a desktop computer.
+We found that at that time, most volunteer recruitment took place through email on a desktop computer.
 This shifted our design perspective since we knew that of our small sample of volunteer coordinators, none had recruited using a mobile application.
 We needed to make sure that no matter the Volunteer Coordinators background or experience, they are able to achieve their goals in the Partner App.

 We were able to identify our essential UX requirements from these tests and by keeping these perspectives in mind throughout the design process.